m-language/m/docs/tutorial/starting.rst

 - `Sublime <https://github.com/stuin/M-Sublime>`_
 - `IDEA <https://github.com/m-language/intellij-m>`_

-If you want to add support for your favorite editor, please `create a feature request <https://github.com/m-language/m-language/issues/new?assignees=aedans&labels=&template=feature_request.md&title=%5BFEATURE%5D>`_.
+If you have written a plugin for your favorite editor, please open a pull request to have it added to this list.